AlanCunningham/chatgpt-assistant/README.md

 activates the display and starts listening for input.
 - Speech is then recognised by Google text to speech.
 - The speech input is sent to the ChatGPT Assistant API.
-- The ChatGPT output is sent to the OpenAI Whisper API, to get high quality speech synthesis.
+- The ChatGPT output is sent to the OpenAI speech synthesis API.
 This is then played on the display's speakers.
 - Meanwhile, both the user input and ChatGPT output is sent to Dall-E 3.
 The output image is downloaded, resized for my display (800x480), and displayed to the user.